 - Is the virus still a threat?

-- How can I help families affected by Zika?
+- How can I help children and families affected by viruses such as Zika?

 What is Zika?

-Zika is a virus most often transmitted by the Aedes Aegypti mosquito — a different type from the mosquito that transmits malaria.
-It can also be transmitted sexually and from mother to child during pregnancy.
+Zika is a virus most often transmitted by the Aedes Aegypti mosquito, which also transmits yellow fever and dengue.
+This is a different type of mosquito than that which transmits malaria.
+Zika can also be transmitted sexually and from mother to child during pregnancy.

-The greatest concern with Zika is its link to microcephaly and to Guillain-Barré disease.
+The greatest threat with Zika is its link to microcephaly and Guillain-Barré disease.
 Microcephaly is a congenital condition causing unusual smallness of the head and incomplete brain development in newborns that leads to a lifetime of developmental delays.
 Guillain-Barré is a rare neurological disorder that can lead to paralysis.

 In 2014, Brazil had fewer than 150 cases of microcephaly.
 Between October 2015 and October 2016, more than 2,000 cases were confirmed.
 Officials in 19 affected countries reported cases of Guillain-Barré potentially associated with Zika.

 “This is a very serious crisis since it has a direct impact on the lives of children and their well-being,” says Stefan Pleisnitzer, regional leader for World Vision in Latin America.

 When and where was the last major Zika outbreak?